lazy-ocean/inspair-calculations-table/README.md

 3. **Result text**

-In this case, the calculations and table were made to find **payback period**: it shows as a result right after the form submitting and table data are just the more detailed parameters for each year.
+In this case, the calculations and table were made to find **payback period**: it shows as a result right after the form submitting.
+Table data is just the detailed parameters for each year.
-  * Detailed info on calculations see below
+  * Detailed info on calculations find below

   * HTML string is generated in `form.js onSubmit()` function: there you can modify output text.

-> Mind the `formatChunkTimestamp` function of `utils.js`: it helps maintaining plural suffix (*one year/two year**s***) and has advanced version for the more 'volatile' plural suffix forms (as in Russian, Polish and so on).
+> Mind the `utils.js formatChunkTimestamp()` function: it helps maintain plural suffix (*one year/two year**s***) and has advanced version for the more 'volatile' plural suffix forms (as in Russian, Polish and so on).

 ### Calculations
 All calculations are made in `calculator/calculate.js`.
 1. **`calculate()` function**
-This is where the main table calculations are made: it is called in `/form.js > onSubmit()` function and uses form inputs.
+This is where the main table calculations are made: it uses form inputs and is called in `/form.js > onSubmit()` function.
 Modificate `intValues` according to your form inputs and all further calculations, the result used for the table generation (`table.js`) should look like an array of objects with data by rows, where keys are column headers/values:
 ```
 [